MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/uvc-camera-implementation-guide.md

 > [!NOTE]
 > The **CameraDeviceMftCLSIDChain** can have a maximum 2 of CLSIDs.

-If **CameraDeviceMftCLSIDChain** is configured, the legacy CameraDeviceMftCLSID settings will be skipped by DTM.
+If **CameraDeviceMftCLSIDChain** is configured, the legacy CameraDeviceMftCLSID settings are skipped by DTM.

-If **CameraDeviceMftCLSIDChain** is not configured and the legacy CameraDeviceMftCLSID is configured, then the chain would look like (if its USB camera and supported by Platform DMFT and Platform DMFT is enabled) DevProxy &lt;–&gt; Platform DMFT &lt;–&gt; OEM/IHV DMFT or (if the camera is not supported by Platform DMFT or Platform DMFT is disabled) DevProxy &lt;-&gt; OEM/IHV DMFT.
+If **CameraDeviceMftCLSIDChain** isn't configured and the legacy CameraDeviceMftCLSID is configured, then the chain would look like (if its USB camera and supported by Platform DMFT and Platform DMFT is enabled) DevProxy &lt;–&gt; Platform DMFT &lt;–&gt; OEM/IHV DMFT or (if the camera isn't supported by Platform DMFT or Platform DMFT is disabled) DevProxy &lt;-&gt; OEM/IHV DMFT.

 Example INF file settings: